Grampian 23

-The design was built by Grampian Marine in Canada between 1971 and 1976 with 450 boats completed, but it is now out of production.
+The Grampian 23 is a recreational keelboat built by Grampian Marine in Canada between 1971 and 1976 with 450 boats completed.

-Design

-The Grampian 23 is a recreational keelboat, built predominantly of fibreglass, with wood trim.
-It has a masthead sloop rig, a spooned raked stem, an angled transom, a transom-hung rudder controlled by a tiller and a stub keel with a swing keel, or optional fixed fin keel.
-It displaces 3200 lb and carries 1033 lb of lead ballast.

-The boat has a draft of 5.33 ft with the swing keel extended and 2.36 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.
+The fibreglass hull has a transom-hung rudder controlled by a tiller.
+With a swing keel it has a draft of 5.33 ft with the swing keel extended and 2.36 ft with it retracted.
+A fixed fin keel was optional.

-The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and manoeuvring.

-The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a dinette table in the main cabin that converts to a double berth and an aft berth on the port side, under the cockpit.
-The galley is located on the port side amidships.
-The galley is equipped with a two-burner stove and a sink.
-The head is located just aft of the bow cabin on the starboard side.
+It has five berths, with a double "V"-berth, a dinette table in the main cabin that converts to a double berth and an aft berth on the port side, under the cockpit.
+The galley is on the port side amidships, and is equipped with a two-burner stove and a sink.
+The head is just aft of the bow cabin on the starboard side.
 Cabin headroom is 64 in.
+The cabin has a poptop.
+The spacious interior makes the cockpit is relatively small for the boat's size.

+It has a masthead sloop rig.
 For sailing downwind the design may be equipped with a symmetrical spinnaker.

-The design has a PHRF racing average handicap of 270 and a hull speed of 6.1 kn.
+It has a hull speed of 6.1 kn.